- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By considering and optimizing the network throughput and bandwidth capacity of a NAS device, users can enhance data transfer speeds, reduce potential loss, and improve overall performance.

-Although NAS DiskStation DS209+II / DS209+ / DS209 / DS209j can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DiskStation DS209+II / DS209+ / DS209 / DS209j can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -